FSchiltz/RawParser/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/sdvkbleoqohq9rmb/branch/master?svg=true)](https://ci.appveyor.com/project/arimhan/rawparser/branch/master)

+You can contribute to the translation here https://poeditor.com/join/project/JwC7Lro8VT

 ## the app is now live on the store (https://www.microsoft.com/store/apps/9pfwlj4lxftf)
 ###(I recommend uninstalling the preview and using the one in the store.
 The future releases will be available in the store one or 2 days after being here).